 - All frameworks focus on the readability and simplicity of code and files distribution.

 - All do auto queries for databases.
 We do not have to write database queries directly.
+Although there is an option to execute raw queries for exceptional cases.

 - All frameworks have easy and secure routing systems.
 The webpages are rendered dynamically.